Nepal Supreme Court orders release of serial killer Charles Sobhraj | Law-Order

 He claimed that he had already served 17 of the 20 years of his sentence and had already been recommended for release for behaving well.

-Sobhraj, also known as bikini killer, was spotted in a Kathmandu casino in August 2003.
-District Court, Bhaktapur, had slapped him with a life sentence for the murder of American citizen Connie Jo Bronzich and Canadian citizen Laurent Carriere in 1975.
+Sobhraj was spotted in a Kathmandu casino in August 2003 and arrested.
+He was slapped with a life sentence for the murder after a trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)